institut-de-genomique/MaGuS/README.md

 ```

-User can also choose to run MaGuS pipeline step by step as:
+The second way is to run MaGuS pipeline step by step as:

 - step1:
 ```